dmarticus/dmarticus.github.io/_posts/2020-04-08-tic-tac-toe-in-functional-scala.md

+---
+layout: post
+---
-# Tic-Tac-Toe in FP Scala
+# Tic-Tac-Toe in Functional Scala

 It tends to be hard to understand functional concepts without a context.
 And what’s a better setting than a simple game